 - Jam Camp

 No jamming experience is necessary!
 The MerleFest Jam Camp is a unique combination of classroom and personal instruction by experienced, understanding teachers led by Pete Wernick, 9:15 A.M. - 5:00 P.M. daily.
+Jam Camp is offered the Monday through Thursday of MerleFest week.
 You will be grouped with others according to experience, and do a lot of jamming, sometimes guided, sometimes on your own.

 Pete and his experienced assistants Joan Wernick, Scott Freeman and Keith Yoder will give both group and individual pointers on instrumental technique, harmony singing, and the how-to's of a variety of jam situations.
 If you play guitar, mandolin, banjo, fiddle, bass, or resonator guitar (dobro), you can be part of a bluegrass jam.
 The ONLY two requirements are: You must be able to tune your instrument (electronic tuning devices welcome) and follow chord changes between G, C, D, and A. Fast playing is not expected, instrumental soloing is not required (simple soloing is taught), and singing is not required, though encouraged.